 People have a right to access most information an organisation holds about them.
 We will provide information if asked.
 This is known as a Subject Access Request (SAR).
 We have a procedure which is managed by the SCoR Data Protection Officer.
 We have very limited time to respond to a SAR so it is important that you report any requests to the Data Protection Officer immediately.
-You can review the SAR procedure here.
+You can review the SAR procedure on the Synapse extranet site or request from dpo@sor.org.